yuki-nyaa/4fc52ce0adb1fb52b68e34c1ea6e143976bb6ffd4350a4d408d8a4d9c46680b8/doc/index.md

 searching, and splitting of strings, wide strings, files, and streams.

-The RE/flex regex library is a class hierarchy that has at the root an abstract class `reflex::AbstractMatcher`.
+The RE/flex regex library is a class hierarchy that has at the root an abstract class `reflex::AbstractLexer`.
 Pattern types may differ between for matchers so the `reflex::PatternMatcher` template class takes a pattern type and creates a class that is complete except for the implementation of the `reflex::match()` virtual method that requires a regex engine, such as Boost.Regex, PCRE2, or the